 Remember: Your safety is on-par with your lifting form and rest.
-If you’re sacrificing technique to set a PR or overtraining those sensitive joints, debilitating injuries are bound to happen.
+If you’re sacrificing technique to set a PR or overtraining those sensitive joints, you may add yourself to the list of injury statistics.

 Can Lifting Weights Kill You?

 Yes, lifting weights can kill you.
 But so can hippos native to Africa (2,900 fatalities), falling out of bed (450 deaths), and vending machines (13 victims).

 The latest weight training statistics and research recommends a heart screening before starting a new regimen, as lifting 50% of your weight with unstable blood pressure can trigger an aneurysm or sudden death.